seek-oss/braid-design-system/lib/components/Columns/Columns.migration.md

 </Columns>
 ```

-If the `size` being used was a specific pixel value, you can set the column size to `fit` and then apply the fixed width to the content using a class.
+If the `size` being used was a specific pixel value, you can set the `width` to `content` and then apply the fixed width to the content using a class.

 ### Before